siakhooi/shed/src/md/shed.1.md

 : user defined scripts that will be executed when shed is set by **shed-use**.

 ~/.shed/init.d/shed-kubeconfig-use/
-: user defined scripts that will be executed when shed kubeconfig is set by **shed-kubeconfig-use**.
+: user defined scripts that will be executed when KubeConfig is set by **shed-kubeconfig-use**.

 ~/.shed/kubectl-config
 : kube config files that will be added to environment variable $KUBECONFIG on by **shed-init**.